joelphimes/Niger-Political-Shift-Examination/README.md

 - coef (const and Amount_DAC): The const coefficient is your Y-intercept.
 It means that when Net Bilateral Aid Flows are zero, the Gross Capital Formation is -4.749e+08.
 The Amount_DAC coefficient is the slope of your regression line.
 It means that for each unit increase in Net Bilateral Aid Flows, the Gross Capital Formation increases by 5.3360 units, on average.

-- P>|t| (const and Amount_DAC): These are the p-values associated with the null hypothesis that the respective coefficient is equal to zero (i.e., the variable has no effect).
+- P>|t| (const and Amount_DAC): These are the p-values associated with the null hypothesis that the respective coefficient is equal to zero (the variable has no effect).
 In both cases, the p-values are less than 0.05, suggesting that the intercept and slope are significantly different from zero.

 - [0.025 0.975]: These are the 95% confidence intervals for the coefficients.
 If the interval does not include zero, it suggests the coefficient is statistically significant at the 5% level.
 Both intervals for const and Amount_DAC do not include zero, so they are statistically significant.

 Residual Analysis:
 - Overview: Residuals are the differences between the observed values and those predicted by a statistical model.

-- Things appear to be in order.
-Nothing outstandingly nonlinear, Unequal Error (Heteroscedasticity).
+- Nothing outstandingly nonlinear, Unequal Error (Heteroscedasticity).

 - If the residuals are randomly scattered around zero, it suggests a good fit for the model.